JuanVqz/macvim-theme/PUBLISHING.md

 # Publishing Guide

-This guide will help you publish the MacVim theme to the VS Code Marketplace.
+This guide will help you publish the MacVim Classic theme to the VS Code Marketplace.

 ## Prerequisites